What is Aquafaba?

 Let’s take a moment of silent gratitude to Joël.

 An american by the name of Goose Wohlt (and what a cool name it is) picked up the torch and furthered investigations into this golden liquid he even gave us the word: Aquafaba.

-Aquafaba was that missing link for those of us who yearned to taste cruelty free meringues and macarons.
-This became a Holy Grail of ingredients for vegans as they could suddenly whip up mayonnaise and mousses with abandon.
+Aquafaba was that missing link for those of us who yearned to taste cruelty free meringues, marshmallows and macarons.
+Before the discovery of aquafaba some were making meringues with flax seeds but they were to my palate odd and unconvincing.
+This became a Holy Grail of ingredients for vegans as they could suddenly whip up Aioli and Mousses with abandon.

 There is a marvelous Facebook Group called Aquafaba (Vegan Meringues Hits and Misses).
 They are an amazing, inclusive, helpful innovative bunch of people.
 I highly recommend you check them out.

 One small can (15 ounces) of chick peas usually renders me a bit over 3/4 of a cup.
 I like to reduce even my canned aquafaba as viscosity is key to most recipes.
 Here is how I do it.
 I place my aquafaba in a pyrex measuring cup and place it in the microwave.
 After 5 minutes in my microwave on high 3/4 cups has reduced to 1/2 cup and is perfect for most recipes.
 It will thicken as it cools.
 Of course you can reduce aquafaba on the stove in a sauce pan as well, I am a little absent minded and sometimes reduce my precious golden liquid until it is but a whisper in a burnt pan.
 For my recipes I always mean fairly thick aquafaba.
 If you are using straight from a can just reduce it by 25%, about a 10 minute simmer on the stove or use my microwave hack above.